juexinwang/Tutorial_ISMB2024/Part2b_cellchat_sp.md

 ```

 ## Create a CellChat Object
 There are different ways to initialize the spatial CellChat object (data matrix or Seurat object), but in this case, we will be starting from the seurat object.
-Here, the meta data in the object will be used by default and USER must provide group.by to define the cell groups. e.g, `group.by` = “ident” for the default cell identities in Seurat object.
+Here, the meta data in the object will be used by default and USER must provide group.by to define the cell groups. e.g, `group.by` = “labels” for the default cell identities in Seurat object.
 ```
 cellchat <- createCellChat(object = data.input, meta = meta, group.by = "labels", datatype = "spatial", coordinates = spatial.locs, spatial.factors = spatial.factors)